 Earlier today Meg wrote a great post on privacy at weddings.
 It’s a topic close to my heart, as I photograph dozens of weddings each year and am constantly surprised at the ubiquity of cameras and phones present during precious moments like processionals and vows.
 (This photographer leaves her camera at home during weddings.
 Except maybe instant.
 Because that thing is fun at parties.)
 And while a lot of what Meg had to say involves working with the people making your wedding happen and managing everyone’s expectations (including your own), sometimes it’s just easier in the wedding planning process to let your stuff do the talking for you instead.

-And now, if you’d like to take a peek before you download, check out some of the color combinations Charmaine created for us after the jump:
+Check out some of the color combinations Charmaine created for us after the jump: